 total of EUR 10 million or more;

 c) private legal entities of any size operating in the area of financial services or vulnerable to money laundering or terrorist financing, as regulated under the Union acts referred to in the Annex.

-ca) private legal entities of any size whose conducted activities are likely to constitute a danger to the environment or to public health.
+3a.
+By way of derogation from paragraph 3 (a) and (b), Member States may exclude from the legal entities in the private sector referred to in paragraph 1 the following private legal entities:

+a) private legal entities with fewer than 250 employees;

+b) private legal entities with an annual turnover not exceeding EUR 50 million, and/or an annual balance sheet total not exceeding EUR 43 million

-4. Following an appropriate risk assessment taking into account the nature of activities of the entities and the ensuing level of risk, Member States may require small private legal entities, as defined in Commission Recommendation of 6 May 2003, other than those referred to in paragraph 3(c) and 3(ca) to establish internal reporting channels and procedures.
+4. Following an appropriate risk assessment taking into account the nature of activities of the entities and the ensuing level of risk for, in particular the environment and public health, Member States may require small private legal entities, as defined in Commission Recommendation of 6 May 2003, other than those referred to in paragraph 3(c) to establish internal reporting channels and procedures.

 5. Any decision taken by a Member State pursuant to paragraph 4 shall be notified to the Commission, together with a justification and the criteria used in the risk assessment.
 The Commission shall communicate that decision to the other Member States.